raielly/feedback-ui-react-ts/README.md

 ## Description

-- This project is built using React, TypeScript, Tailwind CSS, shadcn/ui, and a mock REST api with json-server.
+- This project is built using React, TypeScript, Tailwind CSS, shadcn/ui, and local storage.
 Its purpose is to gather feedback from users, providing functionality to add, update, and delete feedback.

 ## Demo Link